df15h-moddable/df15h-creation-engine/README.md

 Q: What, no Elder Scrolls III Morrowind, Elder Scrolls IV Oblivion, Fallout 3, or Fallout New Vagas?

-A: Those aren't Creation Engine games.
+A: On a technicality, those aren't Creation Engine games.
 They were created with Gamebryo, before Bethesda forked it.
-But more decisively, I prefer a third-person camera, and apparently Gamebryo wasn't good at that -- so I don't enjoy the older games as much.
+But more decisively, I prefer a third-person camera, and apparently old Gamebryo wasn't good (was terrible) at that.